ryanrishi/ryanrishi.com/src/_posts/2020-02-07-loudness-wars.md

 {% javascript loudness-wars %}

+Source code for the project is available [here](https://github.com/ryanrishi/loudness-wars).

+### Sources
+- Audio analysis from [EchoNest](http://the.echonest.com/) (now available via [Spotify's API](https://developer.spotify.com/documentation/web-api/reference/tracks/get-audio-analysis/))
+- Billboard chart data scraped from [Top 100 Songs of the Year](http://www.bobborst.com/popculture/top-100-songs-of-the-year)

 ### Resources
-Want to learn more?
-Here are some more resources I found helpful in learning about the loudness wars.
+Here are some more resources I found helpful in learning about the loudness wars:
 - [Dynamic Range Day - What is the Loudness Wars?](https://dynamicrangeday.co.uk/about/)
 - [Learn Web Audio from the Ground Up, Part 3: Controlling Amplitude and Loudness](https://teropa.info/blog/2016/08/30/amplitude-and-loudness.html)
 - [How Does Spotify Calculate Loudness?](https://artists.spotify.com/faq/mastering-and-loudness#how-does-spotify-calculate-loudness)